rpolicastro/gostripes/README.md

 ### Preparing Data

-gostripes takes demultiplexed STRIPE-seq fastq files as input, in either paired or single-end sequencing format.
+gostripes takes demultiplexed STRIPE-seq FASTQ files as input, in either paired or single-end sequencing format.
 For paired end data it is important that the forward and reverse reads are in the same order in both files.

 gostripes is also able to handle multiple samples at the same time using a sample sheet.